This is the center of our work.

-Dive deeper into the ways our tools are used for individual projects.
+Dive deeper into the ways we work for uplift in specific basins.

 Despite being known for world-class rafting and fishing, many parts of the watershed are in need of protection and restoration, work that includes fencing livestock, revegetation with native trees and shrubs, and constructing large wood structures.

 The John Day encompasses more than 8,000 square miles, stretched between Bend and Baker City.
 The land in this part of eastern Oregon is used for raising beef cattle and growing hay and wheat.
 TFT has worked with 32 farmers and ranchers in the region to keep water in the John Day and its tributaries since 1995.

 Majestic.
 Wild.
 Powerful.
 “Fish full.”
 This is how we’d describe Oregon’s Sandy River basin.
 And more than a dozen partners are committed to restoring its streambanks, side channels and instream habitats.

 Planting native vegetation along key tributaries, collaborating with irrigators to reduce agricultural runoff, and enhancing floodplains and wetlands along the river bank and existing islands are all part of the stewardship plan for the Snake River watershed.